 Our interdisciplinary approach to education provides a meaningful way in which students can use knowledge learned in one context as a knowledge base in other contexts in and out of school.
 A cross-curricular education offers you the reading, reasoning and communication skills to thrive in a broad range of career contexts and to pursue life-long learning.
 This foundation can set you apart, and set you up for taking control of your own educational and professional pursuits.

-As a part of our goal to educate the whole child, students will receive a comprehensive education that includes studies in science, technology, the physics of engineering, mathematics, theology and the arts.
-The St. Anne Catholic High School will engage students in the traditional high school classes as well as advanced and college level courses in the core curriculum of math, science, English, and social studies.
-Students will expand their knowledge of the visual, performing, and fine arts.
+St. Anne Catholic High School will engage students in the traditional high school classes as well as advanced and college-level courses in the core curriculum of math, science, English, theology, and social studies.
+Students will expand their knowledge of the visual, performing, and fine arts while exploring a variety of co-curricular activities.
 This integrated approach to education develops skills such as creative thinking/problem solving, self-confidence, self-expression, critical thinking and self-discipline that are essential to holistic development.